vguhesan/MyThinkPondSource/content/about/_index.markdown

 > Let us strive each day to move a little forward and closer towards - Peace, Love, Empathy, and Caring for each other!

 > This blog is a "labor of love" for all things beautiful, creative and interesting with respect to technology, curiosity & learning.
 It is an never ending work in progress...
 Always improved, always refined, crafted towards perfection, ever growing...
 This is my journal!

+> One question I ask myself each day: <b>What is holding me back from being the best version of ME today?</b>

 ## What am I doing these days?